Bronwyn Cox: International representative rowing

 In March 2023 Cox was again selected in the Australian senior women's sweep-oar squad for the 2023 international season.
 At the Rowing World Cup II in Varese Italy, Cox stroked the Australian women's eight.
 They led from the start in the A final and won the gold medal.
 At 2023's RWC III in Lucerne, the eight was unchanged.
 In the final they led through to the 1500m mark but finished in third place for the bronze medal.
 For the 2023 World Rowing Championships in Belgrade Serbia, the Australian women's eight was unchanged aside from some seat shifts in the bow end and Cox again stroked the crew.
 They finished 2nd in their heat and needed to proceed through a repechage which they won.
 In the A final they led through the first 1000m on a low rating of 37/38 but were rowed through by the high-rating Romanians and a fast finishing USA eight.
 The Australians won the bronze medal, a 3rd place world ranking and Paris 2024 qualification.

 Bronwyn was selected to the Australia Women's Eight for the 2024 Paris Olympic Games.
 The crew placed second in their Heat in the third fastest qualifying time (6:18.61) but booked a spot in the repechage two days later.
-They were third in the Rep, with the USA and Canada getting their bows in front but beating Italy and Denmark to secure their A Final spot.
-In the A Final, eventual winners Romania dominated the race and the Australian crew finished fourth - the best result for an Australian Women's Eight in Olympic history, and just 1.2 seconds back from Bronze medalists, Great Britain.
+They were third in the Rep, with the US and Canada getting their bows in front but beating Italy and Denmark to secure their A Final spot.
+In the A Final, eventual winners Romania dominated the race and the Australian crew finished fourth - the best result for an Australian Women's Eight in Olympic history, and just 1.2 seconds back from bronze medalists, Great Britain.